Skip to content

 </dependencies>

-When using SDKs generated from private BSR repositories, you'll need to authenticate by including a personal API token for local use or a Bot user's API token for CI workflows.
-See the Authentication page for instructions.
+For SDKs generated from private BSR repositories, supply a personal API token for local development or a bot user token for CI.
+For token setup, see Authentication.

 <settings>